State Capitol Buildings

 The Republican leader in the House of Delegates objected to the removal, especially without notice to the minority party leadership and in the "dead of the night."
 When the Speaker claimed, incorrectly, that there were no records of the $83,000 contract for the removal, a judge in the Richmond General District Court fined her for violating the Virginia Freedom of Information Act.

-In 2021, the Republican leader in the State Senate proposed legislation to require review by the Capitol Square Preservation Council of proposed changes in the Capitol Building to monuments, statuary, artwork, or other historical artifacts.
+In 2021, the Republican leader in the State Senate proposed legislation to require review by the Capitol Square Preservation Council of proposed changes to monuments, statuary, artwork, or other historical artifacts within the Capitol.
 The Rules Committee in the House of Delegates rejected the proposal, with several members objecting to an effort to diminish the authority of the first female Speaker of the House.22

 In 2020, a conservative Republican in the House of Delegates was frustrated by proposals from the newly-elected Democratic majority to remove Confederate monuments.
 He tried to "call their bluff" by proposing to remove Byrd's statue.